 4. Make sure your own retirement is secure before making gifts or loans to children, parents, other family members or friends.
 No one wants to be a burden on others.
 The best way to help those you love is to first make sure your own financial foundation is solid.

 5. Educate yourself about how much things will cost and the amount of money you will need in retirement.
 Investigate the housing options that will be available to you as a senior.
 Visit assisted living and long term care facilities to take tours and gather information on monthly costs.
 Research in home health care, adult daycare, meals on wheels, and other senior services in your area.
 Consider whether you need to downsize.
 Subscribe to periodicals that will provide you the latest information on issues you are likely to face as a senior.
 By familiarizing yourself with the types of care and services you will need in the future, as well as how much it may cost, you will make better decisions now.
+For more, visit our Estate Planning Blog.

 Will You Receive an Inheritance?